 When something new comes up, I immediately like it, don’t like it or don’t care.
 There is no inner-prompting, no thought and certainly no decision.

 Really, I have no idea why I love peppermint-fudge-ripple ice cream and dislike, okay hate, those peanut-chip, cookie-frosted cones.

 But it is not just ice cream, and it is not just me.

-A study showed that when most people buy a car, they do it emotionally: they see, fall in love and sign the papers.
-At that point, they begin coming up with all the clearly logical reasons why this one was the best (the only) choice.
+A study showed that when most people buy a car, they do it emotionally: they first see, fall in love and sign the papers.
+At that point, they begin coming up with all the clearly logical reasons why it was the best choice, the only choice.

 She asked, “You’re not going to answer me?”